 Under Rule 27.1(b), the Application is required to contain, in the following order:

-(1) a request for leave to obtain further appellate review; (2) a statement of prior proceedings in the case (including whether any party is seeking a rehearing in the Appeals Court); (3) a short statement of facts relevant to the appeal (but facts correctly stated in the opinion, if any, of the Appeals Court shall not be restated); (4) a statement of the points with respect to which further appellate review of the decision of the appeals court is sought; and (5) a brief statement (covering not more than either 10 pages of text in monospaced font or 2,000 words in proportional font …), including appropriate authorities, indicating why further appellate review is appropriate.
+(1) a request for further appellate review; (2) a statement of prior proceedings in the case (including whether any party is seeking a reconsideration or modification in the Appeals Court); (3) a short statement of facts relevant to the appeal (but facts correctly stated in the decision of the Appeals Court shall not be restated); (4) a statement of the points with respect to which further appellate review of the decision of the Appeals Court is sought; and (5) a brief statement (consisting of not more than either 10 pages of text in monospaced font or 2,000 words in proportional font …), including appropriate authorities, indicating why further appellate review is appropriate.

-The adverse party may file an Opposition to the FAR Application, not to exceed “either 10 pages of text in monospaced font or 2,000 words in proportional font,” within 14 days after the Application is filed.
+Any other party may file a Response to the FAR Application, not to exceed “either 10 pages of text in monospaced font or 2,000 words in proportional font,” within 14 days after the Application is filed.
 Mass.
 R. App.
 P. 27.1(c).
 The Response should not restate the prior proceedings or facts unless the responding party is dissatisfied with the statement thereof in the Application.

-The Response may request that the Supreme Judicial Court consider issues not raised by the Application for FAR.
+The Response may request that the Supreme Judicial Court consider issues not raised by the FAR Application.

-The form of the Application and Opposition are governed by Mass.
+The form of the Application and any Response are governed by Mass.
 R. App.
 P. 20, which sets forth the requirements for appellate briefs.
 Mass.
 R. App.
 P. 27.1(b), (c).
 More information about the requirements of Rule 20, and about appellate procedure in general, can be found here.
 The Covers of both the Application and any Response, if filed in paper form, must be white.
 Both the Application and Response must contain a certification under rule 16(k) of compliance with format and length requirements.

-The Court grants an Application for FAR if (1) “any three justices of the Supreme Judicial Court shall vote for further appellate review” or if, (2) “a majority of the justices of the Appeals Court or a majority of the justices of the Appeals Court deciding the case shall certify that the public interest or the interests of justice make desirable further appellate review.”
+The Court grants an FAR Application if (1) “any 3 justices of the Supreme Judicial Court shall vote for further appellate review” or if, (2) “a majority of the justices of the Appeals Court or a majority of the justices of the Appeals Court deciding the case shall certify that the public interest or the interests of justice make desirable further appellate review.”
 Mass.
 R. App.
 P. 27.1(e).
 See also Massachusetts G.L. c.
 211A, §11.